juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 Hardware Accelerated PhysX: </br>
 NORMAL does Not show flags on the ceiling. </br>
 HIGH shows all, but requires very fast CPU. </but>
+The only way to play CPU PhysX is using NORMAL setting, on i3-12100 or 7600x CPU's. </br>

 [X] VSync in the game. </br>
 [X] Vsync in NVIDIA X Settings. *Optional, Not Required. </br>